6. Transformations

 table

-construct_table, replace_table, slice_table
+construct_table, replace_table, slice_table, transpose_table

 table